Columbus goalie, 24, dies from fall after fireworks mishap

 Kivlenieks most recently represented Latvia this spring at the world hockey championship in which he played four games.
 He played two games for the Blue Jackets and eight for the American Hockey League's Cleveland Monsters this past season.

-A native of Riga, Latvia, Kivlenieks signed with the Blue Jackets as a free agent in May 2017 and played eight teams for the club.
-The Latvian Hockey Federation called Kivlenieks' death “a great loss not only for Latvian hockey but for the entire Latvian nation."
+A native of Riga, Latvia, Kivlenieks signed with the Blue Jackets as a free agent in May 2017 and played eight games for the club overall.

 Kivlenieks was at Mid-Ohio Sports Car Course in Lexington last Tuesday as a guest of IndyCar driver Alexander Rossi.